-Section 851(b)(3)(B) provides that, in order to qualify as a RIC, not more than 25 percent of the corporation's total assets may be invested in the securities (other than Government securities and the securities of other RICs) of any one issuer, or of two or more issuers that the corporation controls and which are determined, under regulations, to be engaged in the same or similar trades or businesses or related trades or businesses.
+Section 851(b)(3)(B) provides that, in order to qualify as a RIC, not more than 25 percent of the value of the corporation's total assets may be invested in the securities (other than Government securities and the securities of other RICs) of any one issuer, or of two or more issuers that the corporation controls and which are determined, under regulations, to be engaged in the same or similar trades or businesses or related trades or businesses.

-Section 852(b)(5) provides that a RIC at least 50% of the value (as defined in section 851(c)(4)) of whose total assets at the close of each calendar quarter consists of obligations described in section 103(a) is eligible to pay exempt-interest dividends, which are treated by the RIC's shareholders as interest excludable from gross income pursuant to section 103(a).
+Section 852(b)(5) provides that a RIC at least 50 percent of the value (as defined in section 851(c)(4)) of whose total assets at the close of each calendar quarter consists of obligations described in section 103(a) is eligible to pay exempt-interest dividends.